epabst/kotlin-showcase/README.md

 # How to Run webclient from IntelliJ (v.
 2017.1)

 In IntelliJ, right-click on webclient/src/main/web/index.html and "Open in Browser".
 Voila!
+Note: This way works with Source Maps for debugging.

 Alternative: If that doesn't work, go to webclient/build/public/index.html and "Open in Browser".
+Note: This one works with Source Maps for debugging.

 # How to Run webclient tests from IntelliJ (v.
 2017.1)